Salvador Perez hits a 2-run homer, Alec Marsh strikes out 11 and Royals beat Pirates 8-3

 Marsh (8-8) allowed only one run and the 11 strikeouts matched a career high.
 It was the second-year right-hander’s first win since July 10.

-The Royals had lost two of three games to the Yankees earlier in the week in New York but had a 1 1/2-game lead over Minnesota for the second American League wild card entering the game.
-With Cleveland’s loss on Friday, the second-place Royals pulled within three games of the Guardians in the AL Central.
+With Minnesota’s loss Friday, the Royals moved 2 1/2-games ahead of the Twins for the second American League wild card.
+With Cleveland’s loss, the second-place Royals pulled within three games of the Guardians in the AL Central.

 The Royals are in contention a year after going 56-106.